 Mancos State Park is secluded in a picturesque mountain wilderness, twenty miles northeast of Cortez.
 Jackson Gulch Lake is the highlight of the park.
 It’s an outstanding place to fish year round and open to wakeless boating.

 Camping in the park makes a great base for exploring the area’s attractions like Mesa Verde, Durango and Cortez.
 The town of Mancos lies about 15 minutes south of town.
 The area’s biggest attraction, Mesa Verde, is located only twenty minutes southwest of the park.

 There are two campgrounds.
 Both are in forested areas.
 The first one is close to dam and probably better fishing.
 The West campground is on the opposite end of the lake.
-All are nice. $16/night.
+All are nice and reasonably priced.
 There is water in the first campground.
 All have fire-pits, tables, and space for a tent.